lutris/lutris/docs/installers.rst

 ``gogid`` (example: 999999999)

 * Defines GOG's API Game Id (not package Id).
-Requires Lutris >= 5.0 and a GOG account with purchased game
+Requires Lutris version >= 5.0 and a GOG account with purchased game.
+* To find a game's gogid download the windows installer (inno only) and run the ``innoextract --gog-game-id INSTALLER_FILE`` command.

 ``path`` (example: $GAMEDIR)